Berzeker/OptimisticLocks/README.md

 #OptimisticLocks
-OptimisticLocks is an API providing software locks based on the principle of optimistic's lock using hibernate/jpa, Spring and H2 in memory database.
+OptimisticLocks is an API providing software locks based on the principle of optimistic's lock using hibernate/jpa, Spring and H2 in memory database.<br/>
-Once a lock is activated, the code between the two methods **activateLock** and **deactivateLock** can be executed by only one thread.
+Once a lock is activated, the code between the two methods **activateLock** and **deactivateLock** can be executed by only one thread.<br/>
 If the lock is already activated, any thread trying to activate again the same lock will throw the exception **AlreadyLockedException**

 ##Creating a lock